-Matthew Kojima first joined the Berkeley JACL in 2020.
-He became interested in civil rights and social justice through his role as the Community Service and Issues chair for the Berkeley Nikkei Student Union, then became NSU's representative at Berkeley JACL board meetings.
-He strengthsity School of Medicine, Kojima hopes to meet people from the New England JACL chapter and find ways to get involved.
-He also hopes to participate at the district and national levels.
+munity relations of Japanese Americans and encouraging younger generations Matthew Kojima first joined the Berkeley JACL in 2020.
+He became interested in civil rights and social justice through his role as the Community Service and Issues chair for the Berkeley Nikkei Student Union, then became NSU's representative at Berkeley JACL board dents and helping to organize its email newsletter.

-This collaboration led to his involvement with JACL.
-Kojima also helped organize young professional socials, served as the chapter's National Membership Committee representative, attended NCWNP District meetings and then became its co-president.
+ment with JACL.
+Kojima also helped organize young professional socials, served as the chapter's National Membership Committee representative, attended NCWNP District meetings and then ened NSU's partnership with JACL by recruiting youth members to join the Berkeley chapter by promoting its scholarship program for college stu- This collaboration led to his involvemeetings.
+He strengthbecame its co-president.